ksharp8/max-reset/README.md

 max-reset
 =========

-A light css framework without any addition icon&pic
+A light-weight css framework without any addition icon&pic

 =========